Online Safety Grants Program – Round 2 recipients

 Project description

-‘Keeping our young people safe online, our way’ will deliver tailored workshops and resources with elders, parents, carers, young people and service providers to address online safety and bullying issues that affect the health and well-being of young people in remote Aboriginal communities.
+The ‘Keeping Our Young People Safe Online, Our Way’ project delivered tailored workshops with elders, parents, carers, young people and service providers to address online safety and bullying issues that affect the health and wellbeing of young people in remote Aboriginal communities.

 Audience

-The target audience will include young people over 15 years, parents and influencers of younger children under 15 years and elders in remote Aboriginal communities in remote regions of the Northern Territory, South Australia and Western Australia.
+Young people who are 15 years and older, parents and influencers of young people under 15 years, and community Elders in remote Aboriginal communities in the Northern Territory, South Australia and Western Australia.

 Funding